 May of 1997 marked the end of an era at St. Matthew’s Grade School.
 We said goodbye to the Principal of our grade school, Sister Mary Margaret Kean, O.S.B. as she departed St. Matthew’s to take a new position at Benedictine College in Atchison.
 We also bid a fond farewell to Sister Martha Schweiger, O.S.B., who taught for many years in our grade school.
 As there were no other sisters to take their place, their departure brought to a close a long standing relationship with the Benedictine sisters whose presence had been so much a part of our Grade School for so many years.

 With the approach of the new millennium and in celebration of the Jubilee 2000, St. Matthew’s joined other parishes in our Archdiocese by participating in “RENEW 2000”, a program designed to help people connect with other parishioners by establishing and participating in small faith sharing communities.
 Many members of our parish joined these faith sharing communities, and by sharing their faith with one another, they not only helped the members of their small community grow closer to God, but strengthened and built up our parish community as well.

 In 2001, the parish once again had reason to celebrate when parishioner Fr.
-Darren Henson was ordained on June 2nd by Archbishop James Keleher.
+Darren Henson, son of Duane and Rosemary Henson of our parish, was ordained on June 2nd by Archbishop James Keleher.